The syntax of the vmware-view command controls the operation of Horizon Client.

 |-printEnvironmentInfo||Displays the IP address, MAC address, and machine name of the client device.|

-For multiple remote desktop connections to the same or a different server, using the secure tunnel is supported.
+For multiple desktop connections to the same server or to a different server, using the secure tunnel is supported.

-Note: The second remote desktop connection might not have access to the local hardware, such as USB devices, smart, cards, printers, and multiple monitors.
+Note: The second desktop connection might not have access to local hardware, such as USB devices, smart, cards, printers, and multiple monitors.